apache/incubator-kie-tools/examples/jbpm-compact-architecture-example/README.md

 }
 ```

-In the server log You may find a trace like:
+In the server logs you may find a trace like:

 ```
 New Hiring has been created for candidate: Jon Snow